HACMan: Learning Hybrid Actor-Critic Maps for 6D Non-Prehensile Manipulation: Supplementary Experiment Results

 \textbf{Effect of Contact Location:} To test the hypothesis that contact location matters for non-prehensile manipulation, we design a \textbf{``Random Location"} ablation: the policy randomly selects a contact location on the object instead of learning to predict a contact location.
 From Fig.~\ref{fig:ablations}, we observe a performance drop for not predicting the contact location even for the simplest task variant.

-\textbf{Effect of Correspondence Flow in Observations:} As described in Section~\ref{method:goal} and Appendix~\ref{appendix:goal}, in our method, we represent the goal by first computing the correspondence between the observation and goal point clouds and inputting a per-point ``flow" to the goal.
-We include two alternative goal representations to justify the use of flow in our pipeline: \textbf{``No Flow (Goal PC")} concatenates the goal point cloud with the observed point cloud~\citep{chen2021system, chen2022visual}.
+\textbf{Effect of Goal Representations:} As described in Section~\ref{method:goal} and Appendix~\ref{appendix:goal}, in our method, we represent the goal by first computing the correspondence between the observation and goal point clouds and concatenating a per-point ``goal flow" to the observation.
+We include two alternative goal representations to justify the use of goal flow in our pipeline: \textbf{``No Flow (Goal PC")} concatenates the goal point cloud with the observed point cloud~\citep{chen2021system, chen2022visual}.
 We use an additional segmentation label in the point features to distinguish the goal points from the observed points.
 From Fig.~\ref{fig:ablations}, this ablation only works well on planar goals for this task.
-In \textbf{``No Flow (Goal Pose)"}, we include the goal pose as features for all the object points.
-The goal pose is represented as a 7D vector that includes a translation vector and a quaternion.
-It is worse than our method in the last two task variants.
+In \textbf{``No Flow (Goal Transformation)"}, we represent the goal as the transformation between the current observation pose and the goal pose.
+We represent this transformation as a 7D vector that includes a translation vector and a quaternion.
+We concatenate the 7D goal pose to the observation at all of the object points.
+Note that, similar to our method, this baseline also requires computing correspondences between the observation and the goal.
+This approach performs well but slightly worse than our method in the last two task variants.

 \textbf{Effect of Actor Map:} Instead of using an Actor Map which has per-point outputs, this ablation uses an actor that outputs a single vector of motion parameters while keeping the Critic Map.
 This is different from the baselines in the previous section that remove both the Actor and Critic Maps.
-In the \textbf{``No Actor Map"} experiments, we observe a relatively minor performance difference compared to the full method.
-Using the per-point action output from an Actor Map instead of a single output may allow the agent to reason more effectively about different actions for different contact locations, such as the multimodal solution shown in Fig.~\ref{fig:exp-q-function} (middle).
+In the \textbf{``No Actor Map"} experiments, we observe a relatively minor performance drop compared to the full method.
+Nonetheless, using the per-point action output from an Actor Map instead of a single output may allow the agent to reason more effectively about different actions for different contact locations, such as the multimodal solution shown in Fig.~\ref{fig:exp-q-function} (middle).